mollersuite/bannergen/README.md

 ## Creating new templates

 Add your templates as `html` files under [the banners folder](./banners/).
 Define variables with a `define` tag.

+## Licensing

+Code is licensed under Unlicense, while all assets found in [presets](./presets/) are owned by their respective copyright holders, and therefore have their own licenses.
+Though the only ones that really matter are just profile pictures and i don't think companies will gaf lol (don't take this as legal advice though)